Enzo

 Enzo is an Italian given name derivative of the German name Heinz.
 It can be used also as the short form for Lorenzo, Vincenzo, Innocenzo, or Fiorenzo.
-It is most common in the Romance-speaking world, particularly in Italy and Latin America but lately also in France and Spain.
+It is most common in the Romance-speaking world, particularly in Italy and Latin America.
+It has also been well-used in countries such as France, where it was the most popular name for newborn boys in 2004 and 2007.
+Enzo has also risen in use in the United States.
+The name is particularly popular among Hispanic and Latino Americans.